WordPress/openverse/documentation/meta/maintainer_tasks.md

 ## Sentry review

-While the Openverse Mini-Support Rotation covers recording and triaging _new_ Sentry issues, it does not include regularly checking the frequency of existing issues.
-You can review Sentry issues by frequency by visiting the following
+While the Openverse Mini-Support Rotation[^msr] covers recording and triaging _new_ Sentry issues, it does not include regularly checking the frequency of existing issues.
+You can review Sentry issues by frequency by visiting the following links:

-links:
+[^msr]:
+    The Openverse Mini-Support Rotation is managed by the core maintainers.
+Each week, one of the maintainers takes on several responsibilities for regular maintenance tasks, one of which is to check Sentry for new events that need to be converted into GitHub issues.

 - [Django API](https://openverse.sentry.io/issues/?project=6107216&query=is%3Aunresolved&referrer=issue-list&sort=freq&statsPeriod=30d)
 - [Frontend](https://openverse.sentry.io/issues/?project=5799642&query=is%3Aunresolved&referrer=issue-list&sort=freq&statsPeriod=30d)